Ossitech/M5StickRangeFinder/README.md

 # M5StickRangeFinder
-This is a small project that aims to drive a Benewake TF02 range finder module with the M5StickC to create a small and prortable range finder.
+This is a small project that aims to drive a Benewake TF02-Pro range finder module with the M5StickC to create a small and portable range finder device.

 ## Hardware setup
 You basically only need: